QuTech-Delft/compute-runtime-schema/docs/publish/index.md

 | `state` | `str` | The current state of the system in all-capitals (i.e. `IDLE`, `EXECUTING`, `CALIBRATING`, `OFFLINE`) |
 | `timestamp` | `float` | Timestamp of the instantiation of the message (return value of `time.time()`) |

-The various states are defined as such:
+The various states are defined as described below.
+The first state that applies from top to bottom, is used in the published message.

-* `IDLE`: 2300 is not executing experiments and being calibrated,
+* `OFFLINE`: 2300 is controlled manually or not reachable,
-* `EXECUTING`: 2300 is executing a circuit,
 * `CALIBRATING`: 2300 is calibrating,
+* `EXECUTING`: 2300 is initialized for execution and not yet terminated,
-* `OFFLINE`: 2300 is controlled manually or not reachable.
+* `IDLE`: 2300 is not executing experiments and being calibrated.

 ##### Publish state example